zalo3102/Master-Thesis/datasets/README.md

 - **Asymmetric stretching coordinate (ν′)**

-These parameters define the molecular deformation space and provide the structural information used for the corresponding computational analysis.
+These parameters define the molecular deformation space and allow the calculation of the target variables in the dataset (energy and dipole moments) using the Partridge–Schwenke model.

 2. OCM_dataset.xlsx - Dataset for the second problem, focused on oxidative coupling of methane (OCM) reactions.
 This file includes reaction conditions, catalyst information, performance metrics, and other variables relevant to analyzing OCM reaction behavior.
+In this case, the target variable was the OCM reaction yield.